RedisLabs/redislabs-docs/content/platforms/kubernetes/redb/create-aa-database.md

 You'll need the following information for each participating Redis Enterprise cluster (REC):

 - **REC hostname** `<rec-hostname>`:
-  - Description: Hostname used to identify your Redis Enterprise cluster in the `crdb-cli` command.
+  - Description: Hostname used to identify your Redis Enterprise cluster in the `crdb-cli` command
   - Format: `<rec-name>.<namespace>.svc.cluster.local`
   - Example value: `rec01.ns01.svc.cluster.local`
   - How to get it: List all your Redis Enterprise clusters